 Don’t be afraid of belts, large and small.
 But take note as they construct and deconstruct suits.
 I suggest you look for tips and tricks to wearing belts.
 Wear no more 2 large accessories or you may look so heavily laden.
 If you have a lot of smaller ones, you’re safe to wear all of them.
 It’s elegant.

-Ways to pop are simply to add some edge on clothes that lack strength or too dull to shine.
+Ways to pop are simply to add some edge on clothes that lack strength or are too dull to shine.
 Adding just one special accessory can take a look from lackluster to inspiring.
 Whether it’s a bit punky, it should have a silhouette that’s clean and not disturbing.

 6) When You Are Bound to a Uniform